 Sanctions can be imposed on Member Parliaments which consistently fail to apply gender equality.
-Parliaments attending three consecutive IPU Assemblies without both men and women represented in their delegations have their voting rights reduced and the total number of delegates allowed to participate cut back by one.
+Parliaments attending two consecutive IPU Assemblies without both men and women represented in their delegations have their voting rights reduced by two votes and the total number of delegates allowed to participate cut back by one.

-Similarly, Members attending the IPU Governing Council with an all female or all male delegation have two votes instead of three.
+Similarly, Members attending the IPU Governing Council with an all-female or all-male delegation have one vote instead of three.

 The results are clearly visible.
-In 1978, only 7.7 per cent of IPU Assembly delegates were women.
-Now, women MPs regularly account for about 30 per cent of participants and at times, more.
+In 1978, only 7.7% of IPU Assembly delegates were women.
+Now, women MPs regularly account for about 30% of participants and, at some Assemblies, even more.
 The target is to achieve parity.

-The IPU Secretary General, Martin Chungong is an International Gender Champion, part of a network of decision makers, male and female, who have committed to breaking down gender barriers.
+The IPU Secretary General, Martin Chungong, is an International Gender Champion, part of a network of decision makers of all genders, who have committed to breaking down gender barriers.
 He believes that “gender equality is the responsibility of all and progress will only be achieved if we all play our part.
 We need to challenge those who have not been playing theirs.”

-Paddy Torsney, Permanent Observer in the IPU’s New York office, is also an International Gender Champion.
+Paddy Torsney, Permanent Observer of the IPU to the United Nations in New York, is also an International Gender Champion.
 “We must work hard to ensure our society is not overlooking the best ideas for action and the best leaders and implementers simply because of their gender,” she says.